 Isn't machine translation as good as a human translator?

 Machine translation (MT) may help you get the gist of a foreign-language message.
 However, it doesn't work well with technical texts.
 Many mistranslations arise from the use of MT.

 Search engines might consider machine-translated content spam.
-A human translator may cost you more, but you'll likely have higher quality content.
+A human translator may cost you more, but you'll likely obtain higher quality content.
 That will yield better returns for your investment.

 Using MT may violate privacy agreements when working with confidential and sensitive data.
 MT tools save every piece of information you feed them.

 Just like Alexa can answer simple questions but cannot think for you, Google Translate can help you get the gist of a text but cannot convey complex thoughts correctly.

 If you need your message to be accurate, nuanced, and natural, hiring a qualified human translator will be your best bet.